 One great thing you can do is to make a list of successful and popular bloggers in your niche and analyze their success.
 Studying these established bloggers can often help you out when you are in the beginning stages of your own blog.

-Here are a few questions you can ask yourself while looking at the successful bloggers in your niche:
+Here are a few questions you can ask yourself while you are looking at the successful bloggers in your niche:

 - What sets them apart from other bloggers?
 Laugh-out-loud funny writing?
 Amazing photography?
 Their kind and helpful personality?